Subtiaba language

-Subtiaba is an extinct Oto-Manguean language which was spoken on the Pacific slope of Nicaragua, especially in the Subtiaba district of León.
+Subtiaba, also known as Maribio, is an extinct Oto-Manguean language which was spoken on the Pacific slope of Nicaragua, especially in the Subtiaba district of León.
 Edward Sapir established a connection between Subtiaba and Tlapanec.
 When Lehmann wrote about it in 1909 it was already very endangered or moribund.

-The name "Subtiaba" may be of Nahuatl origin, from the roots xoctli ("black snail") and atl ("water").
+The name "Subtiaba" may be of Nahuatl origin, from the roots xoctli ("black snail"), atl ("water"), pan ("on").